favour-olumese/ECX_30DaysOfCode/README.md

 #### Zodiac

 ##### Task:
 Extend the function from day 19 to return BOTH the day of the week AND the corresponding "Zodiac sign" of the input date.
-Return value can be a list or ANY convenient structure.
+The return value can be a list or any convenient structure.
 All rules relating to task 19 still apply.

 ### Day 23
 #### Sieve of Eratosthenes